 - Open an elevated command prompt

-- Navigate to your SCCM application folder.
-Usually %programfiles%\Microsoft Configuration Manager\cd.latest\SMSSETUP\BIN\X64.
-The C-drive is default, but many organizations install applications on a separate drive.
+- In the command prompt, navigate to your SCCM application folder.
+If unsure or unknown, you can expect the installation to be in %programfiles%\Microsoft Configuration Manager\cd.latest\SMSSETUP\BIN\X64.
+The C-drive is the default, but many organizations install applications on a separate drive to prevent the C-drive from getting out of storage space.

 This will re-create missing classes.
 The execution of this command should take less than a second